 Examples of Interactive Sites and Apps

 This animation website captivates their visitors using a central theme and animation designs to keep you interested in what’s coming next.
 Species in Pieces puts together the shapes of endangered animals to get people excited about an overlooked topic.
 Check out their interactive site to see all 30 animated species.

 This brand welcomes their users with a web animation that’s a fun play-on-words with their name.
 Since this platform is a place where designers can share their creative work with each other, it makes sense that the dribble site utilizes animation and other UX design trends.

 The interactive web design on Code Cards gives visitors a sneak peak of their products by flashing the answers to the coding questions.
 This is a much more exciting way to grab a users’ attention and lets developers know what they can expect when they purchase the card game, as compared to just displaying images of the cards.

 This beautiful, intergalactic web design is appealing on its own, but it’s even more exciting for visitors since it’s an animation website.
 The suspense created in the beginning as you’re “flying through space” leaves users wanting to see where their journey leads.
-We also enjoy Bright Media’s use of many popular design trends, including gradients and diagonal designs.
+We also enjoy Bright Media’s use of many popular design trends, including gradients and diagonal website designs.

 2. Animation Designs Guide Users to Complete Tasks

 Interactive web designs can lead visitors to take action and guide them through complicated tasks.
 UX research indicates that movement and direction on interactive sites assists users to make decisions on what to do next and it can also be used to show progress, such as the steps of filling out a form.